Van Gogh Museum: Unsold works

 Upon Vincent van Gogh's death in 1890, his work not sold fell into the possession of his brother Theo.
 Theo died six months after Vincent, leaving the work in the possession of his widow, Johanna van Gogh-Bonger.
 Selling many of Vincent's paintings with the ambition of spreading knowledge of his artwork, Johanna maintained a private collection of his works.
-The collection was inherited by her son Vincent Willem van Gogh in 1925, eventually loaned to the Stedelijk Museum in Amsterdam, where it was displayed for many years, and was transferred to the state-initiated Vincent van Gogh Foundation in 1962.
+The collection was inherited by her son Vincent Willem van Gogh in 1925, eventually loaned to the Stedelijk Museum in Amsterdam, where it was displayed for many years, and was transferred to the state-initiated Vincent van Gogh Foundation in 1962.In the years following her husband’s death, Johanna van Gogh-Bonger organized exhibitions of Vincent van Gogh's work in the Netherlands and abroad, significantly contributing to his posthumous recognition.

 Dedicated museum

 Design for a Van Gogh Museum was commissioned by the Dutch government in 1963 to Dutch architect and furniture designer Gerrit Rietveld.
 Rietveld died a year later, and the building was not completed until 1973, when the museum opened its doors.
 In 1998 and 1999, the building was renovated by the Dutch architect Martien van Goor, and an exhibition wing by the Japanese architect Kisho Kurokawa was added.
-In late 2012, the museum was closed for renovations for six months.
-During this period, 75 works from the collection were shown in the Hermitage Amsterdam.
+A renovation of the museum building was announced in 2011.
+The museum shuttered for renovations in September 2012, reopening in May 2013.
+During this period, 75 works from the collection were shown in the H'ART Museum.

 On 9 September 2013, the museum unveiled a long-lost Van Gogh painting that spent years in a Norwegian attic believed to be by another painter.
 It is the first full-size canvas by him discovered since 1928.
 Sunset at Montmajour depicts trees, bushes and sky, painted with Van Gogh's familiar thick brush strokes.
 It can be dated to the exact day it was painted because he described it in a letter to his brother, Theo, and said he painted it the previous day 4 July 1888.

+By the 2020s, the Van Gogh Museum was planning to renovate its building for €104 million.
+In August 2025, the museum warned that it might be forced to close unless the Dutch government increased its annual subsidy to the museum from €8.5 million to €11 million; the increased subsidy would fund part of the renovation.